Feedback Consultation has now closed

 Want to know more?

-A summary of the actions in the draft Canberra Health Services Disability Access and Inclusion Plan
+A summary of the actions in the draft Canberra Health Services Disability Action and Inclusion Plan

 Find out more

-A Disability Access and Inclusion Plan is a document developed in consultation with people with disability, their families and carers that outlines how an organisation plans to:
+A Disability Action and Inclusion Plan is a document developed in consultation with people with disability, their families and carers that outlines how an organisation plans to:

-Your feedback will be used to make sure the Canberra Health Services Disability Access and Inclusion plan meets the needs of the ACT community, people with disability, their family and carers.
+Your feedback will be used to make sure the Canberra Health Services Disability Action and Inclusion plan meets the needs of the ACT community, people with disability, their family and carers.

 We acknowledge the Traditional Custodians of the ACT, the Ngunnawal people.
 We acknowledge and respect their continuing culture and the contribution they make to the life of this city and this region.